-In many cases, address data can be managed using Excel lists or CRM systems.
-To prepare the data for serial printing, save the file with the desired data as a .txt, .csv or .rtf file.
-To start the serial printing process, first open the desired graphic in CorelDRAW.
+Most of the time, address data can easily be managed using a CRM system or Microsoft Excel.
+To prepare data for serial printing, you'll need to save the file with the data you want as a '.txt', '.csv' or '.rtf' file.
+When you're ready to begin the serial printing process, open the desired graphic in CorelDRAW.

-Make sure that the editing area is the same size as the final graphic.
-This will make it easier to position multiple jobs later (see last step of the instructions).
+Ensure that the editing area is the exact same size as the final desired graphic.
+This will make positioning multiple job later on a lot easier! (refer to the last step of these instructions)

-The serial print wizard opens and helps you make the necessary adjustments to the settings.
+Now, the serial print wizard should open and show you how to make necessary adjustments to the settings.

-Select Import text from a file, click on Continue and select the desired file.
-On the next pages, you will see a preview of the records that have been imported.
-Click on Complete to exit the serial printing wizard.
+Select Import Text From A File, click on Continue and select the file you wish to use.
+On the following pages, you will see a preview containing the records that have already been imported.
+Click Complete to exit the serial printing wizard.

-The serial printing toolbar will open.
-Select the desired field, for example, "Name" and click on Insert serial print field.
-Place the desired field in the graphic and change it based on your ideas (font, font size, etc.).
+Now, the serial printing toolbar should open.
+Select the desired field (e.g. Name) and click on Insert Serial Print Field.
+Place the field of your choice into the graphic and alter it based on your own personal preferences (font, font size, etc...)

-To start the printing process, click on Run serial printing on the toolbar in CorelDRAW.
-Select the Trotec Engraver as the printer.
-Then click on Properties and, as usual, adjust the settings for laser engraving and cutting.
-If you want to print each job individually, you will be finished after this step, and you can send the graphic to your laser.
-If you want to print several jobs, for example, several type plates or name tags, by sending one print command to the laser, you will save time and make the most of your laser material.
-To do this, merge the jobs as described in the next step.
+When you're ready to begin the printing process, click Run Serial Printing found within the toolbar in CorelDRAW.
+Select your Trotec laser engraver as your printer.
+Then, click Properties and adjust the settings for laser job.
+If you want to print each job individually, continue doing what has been outlined in this tutorial.
+If you'd like to print several jobs (e.g. various plates or name tags) you only need to send one print command to the laser - saving you time and minimising laser material wastage.
+To do this, merge the jobs as outlined in the following step.